 Washington State Lands: Discover Pass

-Where: The Discover Pass provides access to recreation lands and water-access sites managed by the Washington State Parks and Recreation Commission, Washington Department of Fish and Wildlife, and Washington State Department of Natural Resources.
+Where: The Discover Pass provides motor vehicle access to recreation lands and water-access sites managed by the Washington State Parks and Recreation Commission, Washington Department of Fish and Wildlife, and Washington State Department of Natural Resources.
 Popular Discover Pass sites in the Greenway include Mount Si Natural Resources Conservation Area, the L.T.
 Murray Wildlife Area, Tiger Mountain State Forest, and Lake Sammamish State Park.

 Options include a single day pass, and an annual pass that holders can use in two specified motor vehicles, though only one vehicle at a time.
 Also, additional fees may apply for certain activities such as camping and boating.